Mohammed-Aftab-Siddique/dynatrace-log-parser/README.md

 # log_parser_v1.sh Documentation

 ## Overview
 The `log_parser` script is designed to parse and analyze log files from dynamic trace data sources.
-It provides insights into application performance, errors, and user interactions.
+It provides insights into service errors on the Linux server.

 ## Configuration
 To configure the script, you'll need to specify the following parameters: